NiklasRosenstein/slap/docs/docs/configuration.md

 ## Python Packages

 Python packages are configured with a `package.yml` file.
-Most of the information will be rendered into the `setup.py` file when running the `shore pkg update` command.
+Most of the information will be rendered into the `setup.py` file when running the `shut pkg update` command.

 ```yaml
 name: my-package